John Rocker: Movie and television appearances

 The comments made by Rocker about New York City would be lampooned by the MTV animated series Celebrity Deathmatch in their episode "Celebrity Deathmatch: North vs. South"; befitting the theme, his opponent was New York Yankees icon Derek Jeter, though he would not portray himself in the episode, being impersonated by a worker on the show, Sean Lynch.

 Rocker made his screen-acting debut in the 2002 horror comedy The Greenskeeper as a murderous golf-club groundskeeper.

 In 2006, Rocker appeared on the Spike TV network's Pros vs. Joes, a program that pits retired professional athletes against amateurs.

 In August 2014 it was announced that Rocker would appear on the 29th season of the competitive reality series Survivor alongside his girlfriend Julie McGee.
 He was the third person voted out, finishing in 16th place after he became the center of negative attention.
 He was immediately recognized by some of the other players who were aware of his controversial statements.
 He was voted out of the game with an immunity idol in his pocket on Day 8.
 McGee made it to the merge phase of the game, but quit in 12th place after suffering an emotional breakdown, citing the negativity surrounding Rocker earlier in the game as one of the multiple reasons that she decided to withdraw from the competition.

 Though not directly based on Rocker, Danny McBride said of character Kenny Powers, the main protagonist of the HBO series Eastbound and Down, that the "sort of attitude" exemplified by Rocker was "more or less an inspiration" for the character.

 Other media activity

 In December 2011, Rocker released his autobiography, Scars and Strikes.
 From 2012 to 2015, he wrote for WorldNetDaily, a conservative political site.
+In November 2025, he appeared on an episode of "The Sam Hyde Show."